cybernetlab/bootstrap/README.md

 ## Bootstrap assets

 Now, you have two choises: at first, CDN source of CSS and JavaScript.
 And second is minified versions of assets, downloaded from official sites.
 Third options - compile from LESS source will be available soon.
-So, you can configure bootstrap_it in `application.rb` linke this:
+So, you can configure bootstrap_it in `application.rb` like this:

 ```ruby
 BootstrapIt.config.assets_source = :cdn # or :precompiled for minified version